tisdadd/configured-dnd-context/readme.md

 - [StoryComponents/](StoryComponents/readme.md) - Shared story components
 - [useConfiguredDnd/](useConfiguredDnd/readme.md) - A hook for this context
 - [withConfiguredDnd/](withConfiguredDnd/readme.md) - A Higher Order Component for this context
+- [withMakeDraggable/](withMakeDraggable/readme.md) - A Higher Order Component for helping to make draggable components in this system
+- [withMakeDroppable/](withMakeDroppable/readme.md) - A Higher Order Component for helping to make droppable components in this system
 - [.babelrc.json](https://babeljs.io/docs/configuration) - A babel configuration
 - [.gitignore](https://git-scm.com/docs/gitignore) - Files to ignore when checking into source system.
 - [.nvmrc](https://github.com/nvm-sh/nvm) - Specifies the node version for use with node version manager